-Professor Rick/Site Manager and Head Scientist: Rick loves to sing and can often be heard miles from any classroom where he is working.
+Professor Rick: Residency Coordinator/Head Scientist Rick loves to sing and can often be heard miles from any classroom where he is working.
 After years of dedicated instruction in the classroom, we have stolen Rick away to pursue his passion: creating meaningful experiences for children while having as much fun as possible!
-He is immensely excited to lead the Tiny Scientist team and to establish a future generation of lifelong science lovers.
+He is immensely excited to be part of the Tiny Scientist team and to establish a future generation of lifelong science lovers.
 Rick is a licensed, state certified elementary school teacher with an MA in The Art of Teaching.
 One of the highlights of his teaching career was working on Earth Science with students in Connecticut.
 Rick has current infant, child and adult CPR, AED & First Aid certification.

 Pet peeves: Exoskeleton falling off in odd places and that one kid that always taps the glass.